AlexKornShell/CDSHooksCards/README.md

 This decision making is based on ChlamydiaScreeningCDS cql-library.

-##### Request
+#### Request

 Expected request to Chlamydia Screening Test service has to satisfy CDS Hooks specification as well as contain Patient FHIR resource in prefetch.
+Additionally to the Patient resource, Observation and DiagnosticReport FHIR resources might be provided if the patient had such observations, diagnostics:
+Observation resource, referred to "Risk Evaluation, Document: Sexually Transmitted Infection" DiagnosticReport resource, referred to "Laboratory Test, Result: Chlamydia Screening"

-It has to be sent in HTTP-request body to to the url: http://our_url.com/request
+This data has to be sent in HTTP-request body to to the url: http://our_url.com/request

-The example of such request is listed below:
+The example of such request with only Patient resource is listed below:

 ```
 {